DizzyHSlightlyVoided/DieFledermaus/Readme.md

 1. The magic number "`mAuS`" (ASCII `6d 41 75 53`, 4 bytes)
 2. A single-precision floating-point number in little-endian order, containing the minimum version number required to read the Die Fledermaus stream.
 3. A signed 64-bit integer in little-endian order, containing the number of bytes in the DEFLATE stream (that is, the length of the stream after compression).
 4. A signed 64-bit integer in little-endian order, containing the number of bytes in the stream before compression.
-If the DEFLATE stream
+If the DEFLATE stream decodes to a length greater than this value, the extra data is discarded.
 5. A SHA-512 checksum.
 6. The DEFLATE-compressed data itself.